Stella & Dot Full Business Plan

 But on a recent visit to the Stella & Dot’s New York design studio for the Fast Company Innovation Festival, it became clear that without beautiful and well-made products, the entire business model would come undone.
 Rahul Gupta, the company’s director of product development for jewelry, points out that because sales happen in such a personal, intimate way, customers hold each seller responsible for the product assortment and quality.
 “If you go to a store like Bloomingdale’s or Macy’s and there’s something wrong with a product you buy, you might get mad at the company,” he says.
 “Here, it’s all about personal relationships.
 For our stylists to be successful, they need to be able to confidently serve their customer base without the fear of something falling apart.”

-ALSO READ :: G2G Full Business Plan
+ALSO READ :: Zippco Multi Full Business Plan

 Blythe Harris, the company’s cofounder and chief creative officer, says that it is equally important to have a constant stream of fashion-forward new pieces so that stylists have new products to show their clients all year round and enough variety to suit many tastes.
 This means that the design team needs to be working to produce hundreds of new products a year that are released seasonally.